vicliu624/Explicit-Architecture/Architecture as Worldview - The Philosophical Foundation of Explicit Architecture - English.md

 ## Chapter 1: Everything Begins with Distinction

+Before discussing distinction, let me first enumerate several philosophical concepts:

+- **Pre-differentiated Experience**: Before any system is modeled, before any requirements are proposed, the world first presents itself to us in an **undifferentiated manner**.
+Events, objects, relationships, rules—all mixed together, without boundaries, without categories, without meaning.
+This state is not an abstract philosophical assumption, but our most direct experience when facing unfamiliar domains, chaotic business, or rapidly changing scenarios: **everything is happening, but we don't know what they "are."**

+- **The Given (Chaos)**: The world does not wait for us to sort things out before it begins to operate.
+It presses upon us with a "given" posture: business processes are running, data is flowing, customers are making demands, organizations are making decisions.
+What we face is not a clear problem, but a holistic chaos—a reality that is unscreened, unabstracted, undefined.
+This is "the given": **it is not what we choose, but what we must face.**

+- **Existential Pressure**: In the face of undifferentiated experience, we are not neutral observers.
+As actors, we are always driven by some force: achieving goals, avoiding failure, reducing risk, completing delivery, making decisions.
+These forces constitute the basic pressure in our relationship with the world:

+  - Tasks must advance
+  - Systems must run
+  - Resources must be allocated
+  - Decisions must be implemented

+  Therefore, even if we haven't understood the world, we **must** react to it.
+This is existential pressure.

+- **Situated Anxiety**: When the world is chaotic and action cannot stop, we naturally feel a situational anxiety:

+  - What am I actually dealing with?
+  - Which factors are key, which are just noise?
+  - What is the current system's "true object"?
+  - Where should I start?

+  This is not anxiety in the psychological sense, but a "structural anxiety": something is forcing us to make the world understandable and operable.

+- **Attentional Compulsion**: Under this existential pressure and situational anxiety, our attention is not free; it is "compulsively" directed by reality toward those factors that are most urgent, most critical, and most decisive for action success or failure.
+This "directedness of attention" means: the world acts on us first.
+It makes certain things prominent, urgent, impossible to ignore.

+  For example, in a logistics system:

+  - Packages are more urgent than warehouses
+  - Timeliness is prioritized over weight
+  - Waybills "protrude" before warehouse networks

+  These are not what we "chose," but what the business world actively "presses out."

+Thus, when the world presses upon us as chaos, and attention is forced to focus on certain phenomena, we naturally produce a response:

+> **We must cut the world apart.**

+Distinction is the first action of this response.
+It is not a pure philosophical activity, nor the result of rational reasoning, but a necessity of action: to continue living, working, and designing systems, we must cut chaos into "things."

+- What is this?
+- How is it different from what?
+- Where are its boundaries?

+Distinction turns chaos into processable fragments.

+> "True system design does not begin with choosing frameworks, but with the first distinction of the world."

+Compared to requirements analysis and problem definition, "distinction—interpretation" is **more prior and more original** in cognitive order.
+Any "requirement" or "problem" carries structure, and the premise of structure is **first drawing what is an object and what is not**.
+Before asking "what is the requirement," you must first distinguish "which things in the world are worth describing." **Requirements do not arise from nothing; they are based on 'distinguished objects.'** So epistemologically, "distinction" is a prerequisite for requirements analysis.
+At the logical level, "problems" do not exist naturally.
+They are formed after we divide things from chaos and assign relationships.
+In other words: **"Problem" = an interpretive structure built upon established distinctions.** At the engineering practice level, requirements change, problems change, but once domain boundaries (distinctions) are determined, they become almost the entire system's skeleton.
+Distinction is more stable and fundamental than requirements and problems, because the entire semantic space and evolvability of the system come from the world structure set by distinction.
+When you can't find the problem, you still have object concepts; when requirements change, you still retain domain boundaries.
+Distinction is more fundamental than requirements because it constitutes the "semantic infrastructure" that allows requirements to be overturned without destroying the system. **Therefore, distinction is the most original "foundation."
+Requirements analysis is not the foundation; it is a process built upon interpretive structures, serving to solve "existing problems."**

+If there is no distinction, the world cannot enter system design.
+When we place "distinction" before requirements and problems, it is not for philosophical showmanship, but because without distinction, all subsequent practices will fall into fundamental failure.
+Suppose there is no distinction:

+- **Requirements cannot be expressed**:
+  Requirements at least need a structure of "acting upon objects," such as "user places order," "package enters warehouse," "driver accepts order."
+  Without prior object boundaries, "requirements" can only become vague emotional sentences, such as "improve efficiency" or "automate some processes."
+- **Problems cannot be defined**:
+  A "problem" at least contains:
+  ① Objects
+  ② Relationships between objects
+  ③ States or changes of objects
+  Without distinction, there are no definable problems, only a mass of emotional complaints: "the system is too chaotic," "the process is too complex."
+- **Solutions cannot be derived**:
+  Engineering solutions must depend on "distinguished things."
+  Without objects, there are no models;
+  Without models, there is no behavior;
+  Without boundaries, there are no logical anchor points.
+- **Teams cannot reach consensus**:
+  Teams will argue endlessly about "what exactly is an object":
+  "Is package the core?"
+  "Is order more important?"
+  "Does user count as an object?"
+  Without prior consensus on distinction, requirements reviews will forever be like groping in the dark.
+- **Systems cannot evolve**:
+  System evolvability depends on the stability of object boundaries.
+  Requirements change frequently, but once object boundaries are determined, their stability far exceeds fluctuations at the requirements level.
+  Without distinction, architecture has no skeleton, and systems will only collapse as requirements change.

+Why is distinction the most fundamental cognitive action?
+There is a key point behind this: **Requirements and problems are not inherent to the world, but constructive.**

+People think requirements are the starting point because requirements documents are always the first materials in a project.
+But from an epistemological perspective, requirements documents are actually products of teams collectively completing "distinction—interpretation," not their prerequisite.
+This can be expressed as:

+> **Distinction determines "what things exist"; interpretation determines "how they relate"; requirements are merely "action intentions within established interpretive structures."**

+That is:

+- Requirements are second-order structures (based on interpretation).
+- Interpretation is the structuration of distinction (based on distinction).
+- Distinction is the first response to undifferentiated experience (based on the given chaos).

+This is why:

+- Requirements can change at any time in a project;
+- Problems can be redefined;
+- Modules can be rewritten;

+But as long as distinction remains unchanged (e.g., the basic objects of a logistics system remain packages, waybills, stations, routes), the entire system remains understandable, maintainable, and evolvable.

+Whether we discuss requirements, problems, models, or architecture, they all assume a premise: **the world has already been cut into identifiable, describable fragments.** Only when this holds can all other engineering activities unfold.
+Therefore:

+- Distinction is the prerequisite for requirements;
+- Distinction is the prerequisite for problematization;
+- Distinction is the prerequisite for modeling;
+- Distinction is the prerequisite for architecture;
+- Distinction is the prerequisite for system evolvability.

+Distinction is not the first step in describing systems; **distinction is the prerequisite condition for systems to be describable.** This is why:

+> Everything begins with distinction.

 ### 1.1.
 The Essence of Software: A Neglected Question

 In the history of software engineering, we repeatedly fall into the trap of "**tool-first**":